raydenlim/tp/docs/UserGuide.md

 > * Only full words will be matched e.g. `Han` will not match `Hans`
 > * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

-### Deleting a person : `delete`
+### Deleting a Student : `delete`

-You can delete any specific person from your address book.
+You can delete any specific student from your address book.

 Format: `delete INDEX`